Attorney: Family Wants Justice After 76-Year-Old Grandmother 'Slammed' To The Ground During Arrest, Children Pepper-Sprayed

-LOCHEARN, Md.
-(WJZ) — More details were revealed Wednesday about the “unsettling” arrest of 76-year-old grandmother Rena Mellerson in Baltimore County last week.
+GWYNN OAK, Md.
+(WJZ) —The lawyer and family of a 76-year-old grandmother, whose videotaped arrest last week went viral, revealed new details about the encounter in Baltimore County.

-According to attorney J Wyndal Gordon, who’s representing the family, a Baltimore County police officer “flipped her and slammed her to the ground” outside her Lochearn home.
+According to Rena Mellerson’s attorney J. Wyndal Gordon, a Baltimore County police officer “flipped her and slammed her to the ground” outside her Gwynn Oak home.
 Police allegedly wanted to talk to Mellerson’s granddaughter, Cierra Floyd, about an incident that occurred in Windsor Mill earlier Friday afternoon.

 WATCH: Baltimore County Police Chief Orders Investigation Into ‘Unsettling’ Arrest Of 76-Year-Old Grandmother Caught On Camera

-Gordon said Floyd called police to 74 Western Winds Circle around 3:52 p.m. for a disturbance involving a child with autism, who got off a bus transporting him home from Sheppard Pratt.
+Gordon said Floyd called police to 74 Western Winds Circle around 3:52 p.m.
+Friday afternoon for a disturbance involving a child with autism, who got off a bus transporting him home from Sheppard Pratt.

 While on the bus, Gordon said, the child was allegedly assaulting other children on the bus.
 Once he was off the bus, the child continued this behavior and was confronted by two adults, including Floyd, who tried to intervene.
+Instead, he said the child allegedly tried to assault the women and damaged their vehicles near a bus stop.

 Awaiting a press conference with grandmother arrested and thrown down and arrested by a Baltimore County police officer; chief and county executive have called for an investigation but have yet to release officer body-worn camera video. @wjz pic.twitter.com/n8XyymXDMu